 If they think that he should be disqualified for the longer period appropriate to his record under the totting up provisions, they achieve that by not imposing a discretionary disqualification.
 The magistrates are then free to take the points of the instant offence into account and add them to the points already on his licence.

 There may be cases where the Justices think that the instant offence is not sufficiently serious to merit disqualification at all.
 In those circumstances they will not make a discretionary disqualification, but the points will nonetheless count towards the totting-up provisions.

 Thus when sentencing a defendant under the provisions of the Road Traffic Offenders Act 1988 for an offence involving discretionary disqualification pursuant to Section 34 of the Act and a potential obligatory disqualification pursuant to Section 35 of the Act where a defendant would be liable for totting disqualification, the Court is obliged to decide whether to impose a disqualification for the offence pursuant to Section 34 of the Act before it can consider whether the provisions of Section 35 of the Act apply.

 Further, the decision as to the imposition of a disqualification for the offence pursuant to Section 34 of the Act should be made without reference to any prior endorsements.

 If you are being prosecuted for a driving offence then please do not hesitate to contact our Criminal department.

-If you need any driving-related or Criminal Law advice please contact Julia Brassington of our Criminal Law department.
+If you need any driving-related or Criminal Law advice please contact our Criminal Law department.
 Rundlewalker Solicitors on 0800 015 2568.